nikolaydubina/everything-wrong-with-firestore/README.md

 ## Monitoring

-- Firestore sets trace span names with id in them, resulting in polluting traces with garbage and high cardinality and cost. you would get something like `/my_collection/_doc/asdf1234` traces of kind `client`
+- Firestore sets trace span names with id in them, resulting in polluting traces with garbage and high cardinality and cost. you would get something like `/my_collection/_doc/asdf1234` traces of kind `client`. https://github.com/googleapis/google-cloud-go/issues/12973